SSWConsulting/SSW.Rules.Content/rules/login-security-do-you-know-the-correct-error-message-for-an-incorrect-user-name-or-password/rule.md

 ---
+seoDescription: "Invalid login attempts should be met with a vague error message to prevent hackers from exploiting incorrect credentials."
 type: rule
 archivedreason:
 title: Login Security - Do you know the appropriate error message for an invalid username or password entry?